Let's see what ginger offers to your permaculture design, and how other parts of your design can look after needs of your ginger.

 It's also not safe.
 All it takes is an extended power failure and I'll have to get by without ginger for the rest of the year.
 Or, gasp, buy it!

-I planted them in half a dozen different locations amongst my fruit trees, just as described above.
+For that reason I also planted ginger in half a dozen different locations amongst my fruit trees, just as described above.
 Some grow under pigeon pea and crotolaria (another legume) near my kaffir lime tree, the lemon grass is not far away, and there are several chilli bushes and Thai basil plants along the path from the kitchen.

-I have two other clumps (or rather soon to be clumps) fairly close to the kitchen as well, because I like to put a piece of ginger in my fresh fruit juice.
+I have two other clumps fairly close to the kitchen as well, because I like to put a piece of ginger in my fresh fruit juice.
 I don't want to have to walk too far to get it.
-That ginger is cohabitating with my rosella bushes, another thing I like to add to my juice.
+That ginger is cohabiting with my rosella bushes, another thing I like to add to my juice.

 Ginger is also handy to have nearby when feeling a bit off colour.
 You definitely don't want to walk too far then, do you?

-I will maintain one of my tubs as well, though.
+But I will hang on to my tubs as well.
 It is just too handy to have at least some ginger in the freezer, already cleaned and chopped and ready to use, for days when I get home after dark for example.

 Do you have any permaculture ideas or solutions yourself?
 It doesn't have to be about ginger.
 Anything that works particularly well in your garden?
-Tell us about it here!
+I'd love to hear about it!